Jason Zhang: 1982–2003: Early life

-Zhang was born on the 20th of December, 1982, in Chengdu, Sichuan.
+Zhang was born on 20 December 1982, in Chengdu, Sichuan.
 In 2000, he studied at Sichuan Normal University.
 In 2003, he took part in the MTV-Samsung Anycall National Singing Competition and won second place.

 2004–2006: Shang Teng Universal

-In 2004, Zhang took part in the first season of My Show.
-After progressing through stages of strict selection, he won the annual championship in the finals, with the original song "Love of the Plough", composed with GOU Wei.
+In 2004, Zhang took part in the first season of My Show and won the championship in the finals.
 Then he signed with Shang Teng Universal.
 In 2005, Zhang released his debut album, The First Album.
-This earned him numerous newcomer awards, such as the Global Chinese Music Chart Most Popular Male Newcomer award.
+This earned him the Global Chinese Music Chart Most Popular Male Newcomer award.
 In 2006, after the release of his second album, Love Me Again, Zhang's music career was at stake due to changes at the top management of his record company.

 2007–2015: EE-Media

-In 2007, he took part in Hunan TV's show Super Boy and won 4th place.
-Zhang, the third runner-up of the show, signed a deal with EE-Media and released an EP, The Most Beautiful Sun, in the same year, which marked a fresh restart of his career.

-In May 2008, Zhang held his first concert in Beijing at Beijing Exhibition Center.
-In July, he held a concert at Hangzhou Gymnasium.

-In October, he released the album The Day After Tomorrow.
-With its positive performance on the music charts, he won his first "Most Popular Male Singer (Mainland)" award.

-In 2009, for the album The Day After Tomorrow, Zhang gained 11 nominations in Beijing pop music ceremony and became the favorite figure.
+In 2007, he took part in Hunan TV's show Super Boy and came in 4th place.
+However, his participation violated his contract with Shang Teng Universal and he was ordered to pay a fine of 500,000 yuan.
+Zhang later signed a deal with EE-Media and released an EP, The Most Beautiful Sun, which marked a fresh restart of his career.
+In May 2008, Zhang held his first concert at Beijing Exhibition Center.
+In October, he released the album The Day After Tomorrow and won his first "Most Popular Male Singer (Mainland)" award.
+In 2009, for the album The Day After Tomorrow, Zhang gained 11 nominations in Beijing pop music ceremony.
 In November, he released the album Through Trilogy.
-On December 19, he held a theme concert for Through Trilogy at Beijing Workers' Gymnasium.
+On 19 December, he held a theme concert for Through Trilogy at Beijing Workers' Gymnasium.

 In April 2010, Zhang attended the Boao Forum for Asia as an invited guest to perform two songs of Michael Jackson: "Billie Jean" and "Beat it".
-In June, he sang the theme song for the film Triple Tap.
-In November, he released his 6th album, It's Love.
-In November, he held a theme concert as It's Love at Beijing Workers' Gymnasium.
-On November 28, he won the "Best Asian Artist" award in the Mnet Asian Music Awards.
+In November, he released his 6th album, It's Love and held a theme concert as It's Love at Beijing Workers' Gymnasium.
+On 28 November, he won the "Best Asian Artist" award in the Mnet Asian Music Awards.
 In December, he was invited as the only male singer from mainland China to the TVB Golden Melody Awards Ceremony in Hong Kong, and received an award for top ten golden songs of the year and Most Popular Male Singer (Mainland).